 ISO in Photography

 Before we get too carried away with the intricacies of ISO standards, it makes sense to step back and consider how we use sensitivity in photography.
 Sensitivity is the connection between the physical exposure (how much light you let in) and the brightness of the final image.
-As such it joins shutter speed and aperture as one of the three factors that define exposure.
+However, all this brightening occurs after the image has been captured on the sensor, so scene illumination, shutter speed and aperture end up playing the biggest roles in determining image quality.

 Sensors and sensitivity